louwrentius/procurve-watch/README.md

 - Requirements

-1. the ssh public key of the switches must be present in the 'known_hosts' file,
+1. the ssh public key of the switches must be present in the 'known_hosts' file (maybe use ssh-keyscan),
 2. you need to enable ssh file transfers with 'ip ssh filetransfer'.

 - Action plan: